 You might be filled with new energy after the break and want to smash things out, but setting unrealistic expectations could lead to feeling stressed and exhausted by the time February comes around.
 Hopefully you set yourself a plan in December – ensure it’s realistic after assessing anything new that’s popped up over the break.

-After you’ve taken care of your inbox and got on top of your work priorities. book a 1:1 with your manager.
+After you’ve taken care of your inbox and got on top of your work priorities, book a one-on-one with your manager.
 This will help you get clarity around your to-do list and validate how you have prioritised it.
 It might also uncover a couple of tasks you’d forgotten about.
 Setting objectives for January and the wider quarter creates a manageable workload.
-My manager at Aspect Personnel always pushes for SMARTgoals - Specific, Measurable, Attainable, Relevant and Time-bound.
-This allows us to review them regularly and iron out any creases.
-Having a measurable goal really allows us work out the effectiveness of the objective and how well it has been achieved.

 Utilise flexible working where possible

-A lot of us have got used to working from home during the last 18-months, some of us have even found that we are more productive by themselves with less distractions.
+A lot of us have the opportunity to work from home and some of us may find ourselves more productive at home.
 Don’t forget to take advantage of flexible working to help ease yourself back into the routine and complete any large chunks of work.
 Equally, you may feel more energised and productive by being back in the office – do whatever works best to ease you back in.